iconincar/isotope-docs/scripting/server.md

 By default, the media player will be sized to match the content.
 A specific size may be set using the `player:set_size()` method.
 The media player is capable of playing audio-only media sources, and will have no visual representation or size in that case.

 The URI option is required unless a custom pipeline is supplied.
 This should point to a remote or local media source using a URL scheme such as `https://example.org/media.mp4` or `file:///path/to/local/file.mp4`.
+If no other options are required, the options table may be replaced with a simple URI string, which is equivalent to only setting the `uri` field on options.

 For more advanced scenarios, such as the playback of a remote RTP stream, or the output of a generated video pattern, a [GStreamer pipeline description](https://gstreamer.freedesktop.org/documentation/tools/gst-launch.html?gi-language=c) may be passed via the `pipeline` option instead.
 When using a custom pipeline, a GStreamer appsink must be defined named `videosink` or the media player will be unable to receive and present video frames.
 An appsink for audio is not required, as the default audio device will be used.